The leadership NPQs: Six reasons to get excited

 5 .
 Drawn from a common evidence base

-This common evidence base is a major part of the ‘golden thread’, which will bring a shared terminology and experience to the national conversation on leadership development for schools.
+This common evidence base is a major part of the ‘golden thread’, which brings a shared terminology and experience to the national conversation on leadership development for schools.
 This has the potential to reduce the inequality in education that many young people from disadvantaged backgrounds still face.

 6 .
-There is an additional support offer available for new headteachers
+There is an Early Headship Coaching Offer (EHCO) available for new headteachers

 When senior leaders step into their first roles as headteachers, they undertake what is acknowledged to be a particularly challenging career transition.
-Now, on top of the standard NPQH programme, lead providers will offer additional support for participants new to headship.
+Now, on top of the standard NPQH programme, lead providers will offer Early Headship Coaching Offer for participants new to headship.
 The provision of additional funding to support the development and retention of these leaders is most certainly a welcome investment.